 This is in continuation of our previous blog about Tyre noise evaluation Part-I.

-In earlier blog we have discussed about mechanism of noise generation and affecting parameters.
-In this blog we will mainly discuss about test methodology and quantifying parameters for tyre noise.
+In earlier blog we have discussed about the mechanism of tyre noise generation and its affecting parameters.
+In this blog we will mainly discuss about tyre noise measurement, testing methodology and quantifying parameters.

-Mainly there are five types of test methodology used worldwide for tyre or road noise measurement, namely,
+Mainly there are five main types of tyre noise measurement methods, namely,

 - Drum method

-CPX- This method is extensively used in European countries and is based on near source measurement of sound pressure.
+CPX method is extensively used in European countries and is based on near source measurement of sound pressure.
 This method is also explained in draft ISO 11819-2.
-Microphone positions is as shown in below picture.
+Microphone positions in CPX method is as shown in below picture.

 In this method two microphones (M1 & M2) are mandatory which are 40cm apart and 10cm above ground.
 Other microphones are optional.
 Test speed are 50 and 80 KMPH.

-OBSI- This method is generally used in USA for tyre/road noise.
+OBSI method is generally used in USA for measuring tyre-pavement noise.
 In this method sound intensity is measured using two intensity probes and its position is as shown in below picture.

-Coast by Method: - In this method tyre noise is measured on vehicle in coast down condition on test track.
+In this method tyre noise measurement is done on vehicle in coast down condition on test track.
 Test track and microphone position are as shown below.

 When front of vehicle reached AA’ line, vehicle should be in neutral gear and engine is switched off and vehicle should be coasting from AA’ to BB’ line.
 Maximum noise level and speed is recorded until rear part of vehicle reached BB’.
 Reference speed and its range depends on the class of test tyre (80Km/h for C1 and C2 and 70km/hr for C3).
 There should not be any large sound reflecting objects like fences, barriers, bridges or any building within 50m.
 Background noise should be at least 10dBA lesser than measured.
 Tyre should be loaded to 75±5% of its load index.

-Trailer Coast-By Method: - Test methodology in this process are almost same only difference is that the test tyre is fitted in a special designed trailer and this trailer is towed on vehicle.
+Testing methodology in this process is similar to that in Coast-By Method.
+The only difference is that the test tyre is fitted in a special designed trailer and this trailer is towed on vehicle.
 Noise level to be recorded with and without trailer.
-Noise level without trailer should be at least 10dBA lower compare to with trailer condition.
+Noise level without trailer should be at least 10dBA lower as compared to with trailer condition.
 Test track and microphone position are as shown in below picture.

 Vehicle with trailer should approach EE line with engine off and gear in neutral and clutch disengaged along the centile as shown in above pictures.
 Maximum sound level recorded by microphone should be reported when test tyre in between AA and BB line.